-- "Hello and welcome to ''Boots To Reboots, the place where most reboots go to die."
+- Catchphrase: "Hello and welcome to ''Boots To Reboots, the place where most reboots go to die."

 - Dark and Troubled Past: Andy was disfigured when a cup of scalding hot nachos and cheese was tossed at him.
-From there, he spent 10 years in a mental institution where his multiple personalities were created, thus turning him into the Maniacal Cinephile.
+From there, he spent ten years in a mental institution where his other two personalities were created, thus turning him into the Maniacal Cinephile.